 The City is taking a collaborative approach with the development industry, and is in the process of entering into a with a developer in the area (Brookfield Residential) for the ‘main street’ and other public infrastructure required to support the vision for TOD adjacent to the station.
 The cost-sharing agreement with Brookfield Residential represents significant progress in the area’s transformation from an underutilized industrial area into a smart, walkable transit oriented community that will help catalyze development of adjacent properties, and make vital connections for residents and businesses.

 The Brookfield development will also create economic benefit for the City.
 Colliers International Consulting estimates it will generate almost $29 million in municipal property taxes during the development period plus residential property taxes of $4.55 million annually after completion.

-Target date for the new Stadium Station Area Redevelopment Plan (ARP) to go to City Council Public Hearing for adoption.
-The new plan will apply to the overall Stadium area, and adopting the plan will require amendments to the existing ARPs that apply to the Boyle Street, Cromdale, Parkdale, and McCauley neighbourhoods.
+Adopting the new plan will require amendments to the existing ARPs that apply to the Boyle Street, Cromdale, Parkdale and McCauley neighbourhoods.